MS24/2 Premium Finance Market Study

 Who this market study applies to

-This market study is relevant for a range of parties including:
+Our Premium Finance Market Study (PFMS) is relevant to a range of parties including:

 • Current and potential suppliers of premium finance and other products that allow UK insurance customers to pay their policy premiums in instalments.